 Feeding Pears to Bearded Dragons

-You should know that feeding pears to bearded dragons are not necessary for their good health, whether while babies or while aging into adulthood.
+You should know that feeding pears to bearded dragons is not necessarily required for their good health.
 However, bearded dragons tend to enjoy eating pear slices as part of their meals or as snacks.
-Pears contain all the main nutrients that most living beings need to survive, including vitamins A and C and minerals like calcium and iron.

 Cautions to Heed